Johnny065/BreakIt/README.md

 # BreakIt
-Safe break game, using lots of JS features
+Safe break game, using lots of JS features.

 Developed with localStorage, setTimeout and more.